technical-margins/material-margins/docs/en/about/index.md

 # About me

 Hello!
 If you've found your way to this page, perhaps a little introduction is in order.
-I'm a technical writer at a French company, documenting professional software for logistics management.
-My work primarily involves making complex information clearer and more accessible for users of our solutions.
-Beyond simply delivering technical content, I'm driven to find innovative ways to make information more user-friendly, easier to reach, and easier to grasp.
+I'm a technical writer at a French company, creating documentation for business software solutions.
+My work primarily involves making complex information clearer and more accessible for our users.
+Beyond simply delivering technical content, I'm driven to find innovative ways to make information more user-friendly, easier to understand, and more readily available.

 <figure markdown="span">
     ![Avatar](https://gravatar.com/userimage/242531075/94f7fa36d4b7ca1b0baa7de927318925.jpeg?size=200){ class="image_cropper" }